Deadbeastrs/Projeto_PEI_Fleetman/README.md

 ### Encoder

-To run the encoder, execute the Video/scripts/run_x264_encoder.sh with the arguments -n <droneId>.
+To run the encoder, execute the Video/scripts/run_x264_encoder.sh with the arguments -n `DroneId`.

 ```sh
 ./run_x264_encoder.sh -n <droneId>